Lower Limb Prosthesis in Phoenix

 Partial-Foot Prostheses

-Although patients with partial-foot amputations can typically stand and walk without a prosthetic, partial-foot prosthesis can enable ankle motion and support slow to medium walking speeds.
+Although patients with partial-foot amputations can typically stand and walk without a prosthesis, partial-foot prosthesis can enable ankle motion and support slow to medium walking speeds.
 Some prostheses can even support running or climbing stairs.

 Syme Ankle Disarticulation